 A must is to stop at Eldhusøya island, more or less the central island on this chain, which has an elevated walking path around the island, cafe and toilets.

 If you are lucky enough to experience wild weather, then the seas are said to crash into the islands creating a dramatic effect.

 DAY 8, 9 – TRONDHEIM

 Leaving Atlanterhavsvegen, it’s now time to sit back for the 200km drive to the final stop, the charming city of Trondheim.
 It’s best to find parking around the centre of the city as this ensures you are within walking distance of the best sights which are mentioned below.

-Gamle Bybro – The Old Town Bridge was constructed in 1681 with sentry posts at each end of the bridge.
+The Old Town Bridge, Gamle Bybro, was constructed in 1681 with sentry posts at each end of the bridge.
 Locals have nicknamed Gamle Bybro “Lykkens Portal”, which means “Portal of Happiness”.

-Bakklandet – (the old city of Trondheim) these old 17th-century wooden houses were once the homes of the working class but have since been restored.
-It is a buzzing area of houses, boutique shops and cafes.
-This is a popular part of town.
+Bakklandet, (the old city of Trondheim) these old 17th-century wooden houses were once the homes of the working class but have since been restored.
+This popular part of town is a buzzing residential area with boutique shops and cafes.

-Den Siste Viking – The Last Viking sculpture, fittingly, stands in the centuries-old part of Trondheim port amongst wooden fishing boats, cobble-stoned roads and seagulls.
+Den Siste Viking, the Last Viking sculpture, fittingly stands in the centuries-old part of Trondheim port amongst wooden fishing boats, cobble-stone roads and lots of seagulls.

-Kongens Gate – this is one of the main streets in Trondheim that has many of the old, styled 18th-century buildings.
-It’s definitely worth a stroll.
+Kongen’s Gate is one of the main streets in Trondheim which has many of the old-styled 18th-century buildings.
+It’s definitely worth a stroll along.

 Central Trondheim is also a mecca for street sculptures.
 They represent nature, important events and mythical creatures from Norway’s medieval past.
 It’s all tastefully done and really add to the allure of this beautiful town.